Phonics is taught to all Foundation stage and Key Stage one children every day.

 Synthetic Phonics is a way of teaching reading.
 Children are taught to read letters or groups of letters by saying the sound(s) they represent – so, they are taught that the letter s sounds like ssss when we say it.
 Children can then start to read words by blending (synthesising) the sounds together to make a word.

-We use a combination of Ruth Miskin phonics and letters and sounds.
+We use a combination of Jolly Phonics and Ruth Miskin ditties.
 We blend these two schemes together to give the best possible exposure and retention of phonics.

 1. Saying sounds correctly

 This is really important when you are helping your child to learn the sounds.
 Just remember not to add an uh to the end of the consonant sounds – so say mmm not muh, lll not luh, etc. because then later it’s easier to blend the sounds together to make words.

 If you’re not sure then use a sound chart that can be found at http://flatsite-test1.s3-website-us-east-1.amazonaws.com/phonics/

 2. Linking sounds to letters

 Encourage your child to make a link between the sound and the written letter shape.
 Start with the sounds in your child’s name and then look out for them in signs.
 The sound m in McDonalds is always a good starting point too!